gocomet/target.js/README.md

 </div>
 ```

->Fun fact: Target.js declarations don't care what type of element they're applied to.
+>gFun fact: Target.js declarations don't care what type of element they're applied to.

 ## How does Target.js show/hide elements?